Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part2/GitHub-Actions-Terraform-Deployment-Part2.md

 ## 4. Create GitHub Workflows using marketplace Actions

 In the root of our repository we create a folder/path called `.github/workflows`.
-This folder/path will contain our **[GitHub Action Workflows](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)**.
+This folder/path will contain our [GitHub Action Workflows](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

 if you are following this tutorial based on the demo project [template repository](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments), you will notice that the folder contains a `YAML` workflow called [./.github/workflows/Marketplace_Example.yml].